-As at December 31, 2015 the Company had interests, directly and indirectly, in properties covering an area of 2,804km.
+As at March 31, 2016 the Company had interests, directly and indirectly, in properties covering an area of 2,624 km2.

 The primary exploration focus of the Company has been its South Houndé Project which is situated in south-west Burkina Faso near the borders of Ghana and Côte d'Ivoire, 260 km south-west of the national capital of Ouagadougou.
-The South Houndé Project is located in the Houndé Belt, which hosts Semafo Inc.'s Mana Gold Mine and Endeavour Mining Corp's Houndé Gold Project.
+The South Houndé Project is located in the Houndé Belt, which hosts Semafo Inc.'s Mana Gold Mine, Roxgold Inc.'s Yaramoko Gold Mine and Endeavour Mining Corp's Houndé Gold Project.

-On November 27, 2015, the Company signed an earn-in agreement with Acacia, whereby Acacia will have the option to earn up to 70% interest in the Project by satisfying certain conditions over a 4-year earn-in period and then the right to acquire an additional 5% interest, for an aggregate 75% interest in the Project, upon declaration of a 1.6 million ounce mineral reserve.
+On November 27, 2014, the Company signed an earn-in agreement with Acacia, whereby Acacia will have the option to earn up to 70% interest in the Project by satisfying certain conditions over a 4-year earn-in period and then the right to acquire an additional 5% interest, for an aggregate 75% interest in the Project, upon declaration of a 1.6 million ounce mineral reserve.

-The Company has a 35% interest in the Karankasso Project Joint Venture with Savary Gold Corp. ("Savary").
+The Company also has a 30% interest in the Karankasso Project Joint Venture (the "JV") with Savary Gold Corp. ("Savary").
 Savary is the operator of the JV.